 Whats bad : The Master’s decomposing make-up – teeth painted on lips?

-Review With Spoilers : Keeper Of Traken marks the first, of a 3-story arc involving the Fourth Doctor’s transition into the Fifth and the beginning of a regular run for the returning Master character.
+Review With Spoilers : Keeper Of Traken marks the first of a 3-story arc, involving the Fourth Doctor’s transition into the Fifth – and the beginning of a regular-run for the returning – Master.

-Some time ago, a mysterious creature appeared in the clearing nearby and turned to rock, it was named “Melkur”.
+Some time ago, a mysterious creature appeared in an outdoor clearing nearby and turned to rock, it was named “Melkur”.
 Some think it evil and others worship it.
 Including Tremas, whose family tend to Melkur’s upkeep.

-The Melkur is infact, the Master’s Tardis and the Master – is still on his final regeneration and still horribly disfigured, from his last appearance in The Deadly Assassin.
+The Melkur is infact, the Master’s Tardis in disguise and the Master – is still on his final regeneration and still horribly decomposed; from the last appearance – in The Deadly Assassin.

-Attempts to use Melkur’s form to bond with the source and give a new run of regenerations, in the process killing Tremas’ wife Kassia – who was chosen, to replace the previous dying Keeper.
+The Master attempts to use Melkur’s form to bond with the source and receive a new run of regenerations.
+In the process killing of attempting this, the Master kills (Tremas’ wife & Nyssa’s mother) Kassia; who was recently chosen, to replace the previous Keeper.

-The Doctor manages to turn off the Source before the Master can complete his plan, foiling him.
-Instead, the Master resorts to “plan B” by “possessing” and stealing Tremas.
+The Doctor manages to turn off the Source, before the Master can complete this plan.
+Instead, the Master resorts to ‘Plan B’ by possessing and stealing Tremas’ body.

-Keeper Of Traken is really a story written around the Master’s return, played by Anthony Ainley – who initally plays another character, called Tremas (anagram of Master).
+Keeper Of Traken is really a story written around the Master’s return, now played by Anthony Ainley – who initally plays another character, called Tremas (anagram of Master!).

-The idea of the Melkur is an interesting early sub-plot in the episode, prior to the unveiling that the Melkur is infact the Master’s Tardis.
-Casting an ominous un-quantified threat over proceedings.
-It’s a creepy statue – with glowing red eyes, which stands in a grove near the Trakenite city.
+The idea of Melkur, is an interesting early sub-plot in the story; prior to the unveiling that the Melkur, is infact the Master’s Tardis.
+Prior to the reveal, Melkur casts an ominous un-quantified threat over proceedings.
+It’s a creepy moss covered statue – with glowing red eyes, which stands in a grove, near the Trakenite city.

-Thankfully, Keeper Of Traken suffers the least from head scripter Chris Bidmead’s baffling real life science drop-ins.
-No “charged vacuum eboitments” or “recursive loops” sci-fi waffle dropped in here.
+Thankfully, Keeper Of Traken suffers the least, from head-scripter Chris Bidmead’s baffling real-life sounding science-waffle.
+No “charged vacuum eboitments”, or “recursive loop” sci-fi waffling, dropped in here; thankfully.